milessabin/export-hook/README.md

 )
 ```

+## Binary compatibility

+As of version 1.0.3 macro-compat uses [MiMa][mima] to verify binary compatibility within minor versions. export-hook
+is binary compatible within minor versions from 1.0.2 onwards.

 ## Building export-hook

 export-hook is built with SBT 0.13.9 or later, and its master branch is built with Scala 2.11.7 by default.